Azylem/PublicElements/AzyGuides/BuildALinuxMintNode/CreateALinuxMintNodeConfig.md

 5. In "Installation Type" panel, select "Something else"
 ![screenshot](SomethingElse.png)
 6. Wipe the entire SSD (delete all partitions with the "-" button)
-7. Create 3 new partitions (1 at a time with the "+" button):
+7. Create 3 new partitions from free space (1 at a time with the "+" button):

 	* 1x EFI partition (1000 MB)